revaturelabs/interviewquestions/Python/Python_Basics/python-basics.md

 <details><summary> <b>Explanation</b> </summary>

-> option a) is correct because, in python, it will give a `NameError` that name "x" is not defined.
+> option a) is correct because, in python, it will give a `"NameError` that name "x" is not defined"`.

   </details>
   </details>